Rome’s Ultimate History Travel Guide

 Concerned by the new affirmation of Rome, the Latin League together with other populations of Lazio and Campania, rose against the capital but were defeated between 340 and 338 BC.

-As a result, the Latin League was dissolved, the peace treaty Foedus Cassianum was abolished, the whole Latin territory was embedded in the Roman state, and the cities of Campania entered under the Roman supremacy.
+As a result, the Latin League was dissolved, the peace treaty Foedus Cassianum was abolished, the whole Latin territory was embedded in the Roman state, and the cities of Campania entered under Roman supremacy.

 However, Rome treated the defeated generously, with the purpose of achieving their cooperation in future battles.
-The strategy was successful and consequently Rome engaged in more wars, conquering all the territories up to the Adriatic shores and becoming a real threat for the Greek and Etruscan civilizations.
+The strategy was successful and consequently Rome engaged in more wars, conquering all territories up to the Adriatic shores and becoming a real threat for the Greek and Etruscan civilizations.

-The conquering of the new lands and the expansion of the territory also meant forming a state comprised of a mosaic of peoples and civilizations.
-To give all those people a feeling of belonging, the political system created by Rome introduced a concept of unified “Italy,” a word originally meaning “land of Itali” an ancient tribe of Calabria whose name was gradually expanded by the Greek to southern Italy and then to the whole peninsula.
+The conquering of the new lands and expansion of the territory also meant forming a state comprised of a mosaic of peoples and civilizations.
+To give all those people a feeling of belonging, the political system created by Rome introduced a concept of unified “Italy,” a word originally meaning “land of Itali” an ancient tribe of Calabria whose name was expanded by the Greek to southern Italy and to the whole peninsula.

-This concept helped the various populations overcome the advent of the Roman hegemony and the relations between the cities intensified.
-The population grew everywhere and trade expanded, favored by the construction of new infrastructures linking the various parts of Italy.
+This concept helped the populations overcome the advent of the Roman hegemony and the relations between the cities intensified.
+The population grew and trade expanded, favored by the construction of new infrastructures linking the various parts of Italy.

-Thanks to the advent of the economy and the prosperity of the Roman state, numerous public buildings and other edifices, such as temples, spas, and aqueducts emerged, not only in Rome but in many other cities as well.
+Thanks to the advent of the economy and prosperity of the Roman state, numerous public buildings and edifices, such as temples, spas, and aqueducts emerged, not only in Rome but in other cities as well.
 This architectural and civil work represented the formation of new professions besides agriculture and farming, which were still fundamental for the economy.

 The two states have been allied for centuries, so Carthage didn’t feel threatened by Rome.
 However, for Rome, the alliance was no longer sufficient to maintain peace, causing the outbreak of the Punic War.
-During the war, the strong fleets and trained military of Rome managed to overcome the opponent.
+During the war, the strong fleets and military of Rome managed to overcome the opponent.
 Carthage was defeated in the battle of Egadi in 241 BC and Sicily became a Roman province.
 The Roman state annexed Sardinia and Corsica subsequently.

-In the centuries to come, Rome did nothing else but continue its expansion beyond the borders of the peninsula.
+In the centuries to come, Rome did nothing else but continue expansion beyond the borders of the peninsula.
 With time, the Roman state implemented its hegemony further and evolved into a true Empire.
 By tradition, Roman emperors were all called Augustus, while their successors were Caesars.

-One of the greatest emperors of Rome was Diocletian, who ruled the Empire between 284 and 305 AD.
+One of the greatest emperors of Rome was Diocletian, who ruled between 284 and 305 AD.
 Initially a general of modest origins, Diocletian implemented a series of reforms which strengthened his authority and reorganized the state’s administrative, financial, and judicial systems.

-The last great figure of Roman emperor was Theodosius, who ruled the Empire between 379 and 395.
+The last great figure of Roman emperor was Theodosius, who ruled between 379 and 395.
 Theodosius implemented a policy of compromise, allowing many barbarian communities to settle within the confines of the Empire.
 This permissive policy, together with the division of the Empire in two parts, led to the weakening of the hegemony.
-Soon after the death of Theodosius, the central power weakened even more due to the inefficiency of the successors.
-As a result, the barbarian invasions didn’t find any more obstacles and the fate of the Empire began a descending path.
+Soon after the death of Theodosius, the central power weakened even more due to inefficiency of the successors.
+As a result, the barbarian invasions didn’t find any obstacles and the fate of the Empire began a descending path.

 With the fall of the Roman Empire of the West, Rome lost its role as a capital and became a politically degraded city, especially when compared to Constantinople, now called the “New Rome.”
-Nevertheless, Rome meant much more than current policy.
+Nevertheless, Rome meant more than current policy.
 Its prestige derived from the glorious imperial past and the implementation of Christianity, a religion that was still intact in the territory.

 As a result, the administration and the reverence of the civil and barbaric world converged upon it.
 During the Ostrogoth domination in Italy, Rome was honored and evolved, shaping a unique culture.

 The Longobard invasion in 568 progressively eroded the Byzantine power, although it didn’t bring major benefits to Rome.
-Numerous populations were interested in conquering the territory; fortunately for Rome, the territory was of interest for the clergy too, and the city was chosen as a seat for bishops and the Pope.
+Many populations were interested in conquering the territory; fortunately for Rome, the territory was of interest for the clergy too, and the city was chosen as a seat for bishops and the Pope.

 These people occupied the Capitol and set up a collegial government named the Sacred Senate.
-This new Senate was led by a patrician, and municipal institutions contested by the Pope and local bishops spread all over Rome.
+This new Senate was led by a patrician, and municipal institutions contested by the Pope and local bishops spread over Rome.

-Thanks to the great power acquired by Charles with the conquest of the Kingdom of Sicily, his rule loomed over Rome.
+Thanks to the power acquired by Charles with the conquest of the Kingdom of Sicily, his rule loomed over Rome.
 The end of the eleventh century saw Rome struggling with clashes between papacy and nobility until the relentless personality of Pope Boniface VIII was imposed.

-Destroyed by the euphoria and the illusion aroused by the Jubilee, Rome woke up in a society in which ruthless aristocracy, a trivial clergy and a robust middle class without ambitions were failing in organizing a real civility.
+Destroyed by the euphoria and the illusion aroused by the Jubilee, Rome woke up in a society in which ruthless aristocracy, a trivial clergy and a middle class without ambitions were failing in organizing a real civility.
 Under these socially abnormal conditions, Rome achieved a disturbing urban face characterized by fierce contrasts between the remains of the ancient magnificence and the misery of the new plebeian districts.

 The century to come witnessed the frequent conflicts between clergy and laity, and the Middle Ages ended with a sort of sumptuous tragedy in which a papacy, majorly political and social rather than religious, covered the deep misery and immorality of the noblest families.
-The people of Rome were still maintaining their proud dignity, but even the last traces of the city’s grandeur disappeared.
+The people of Rome were still maintaining their proud dignity, but the last traces of the city’s grandeur disappeared.

 From there, Rome began ascending again, even if for the centuries to come the city still witnessed battles between clergy and nobility.
 In 1870 the pope, following the will of the plebiscite, closed himself in the Vatican and a new and tumultuous period opened.
-The events led to a rapid expansion of the disorder from a political point of view, which broke out in a severe crisis at the end of the nineteenth century.
+The events led to a rapid expansion of the disorder from a political point of view, which broke out in crisis at the end of the nineteenth century.

-Meanwhile, the cultural life became more lively and intense, demographic growth became more rapid, and numerous peripheral nuclei which led to an impressive expansion of the territory formed in the city.
-Nevertheless, the advent of fascism accentuated the phenomenon of poverty by destructing the policy and transforming numerous districts inhabited by craftsmen and low-class people into what some would call ghettos.
+Meanwhile, the cultural life became more lively and intense, demographic growth became rapid, and numerous peripheral nuclei which led to an impressive expansion of the territory formed in the city.
+Nevertheless, the advent of fascism accentuated the phenomenon of poverty by destructing the policy and transforming several districts inhabited by craftsmen and low-class people into what some would call ghettos.

 During the Second World War, the city suffered serious bombings, and after the proclamation of the armistice between Italy and the Anglo-Americans, the capital was abandoned by the king and the American troops liberated the city from the German occupation.